univention/univention-corporate-server/management/univention-web/docs/style.md

 UCS provides two themes, 'light' and 'dark'.
-The theme files can be found under `/usr/share/univention-web/themes/dark.css` and `/usr/share/univention-web/themes/light.css` on an UCS system on consist solely of CSS variables which are throughout the other CSS files.
+The theme files can be found under `/usr/share/univention-web/themes/dark.css` and `/usr/share/univention-web/themes/light.css` on a UCS system on consist solely of CSS variables which are throughout the other CSS files.
 The only thing that changes between `dark.css` and `light.css` are colors, but they also contain CSS variables that control other aspects of the design.